It’s 5pm and you have nothing on your menu plan for dinner.

 5 Tips to create a successful menu plan for the week:

-Creating a successful menu plan is simple, but there are some steps I take every week.
+Creating a successful meal plan is simple, but there are some steps I take every week.
 I’ll walk you through exactly what it looks like for me and how I plan out each meal.

 Step 1: Know your basic pantry staples

 Knowing what pantry staples I use every single week is important.
 This ensures that I can buy my ingredients in bulk while saving money, but also it allows me to plan meals knowing I already have most of what I need.
 If you can stay out of the grocery store each week, you will save money.
+That is just a known fact.

 Check out my pantry tour and see what staple ingredients I buy in bulk.